rsdoiel/antenna/archives/2025/home_2025.15.md

 ---

 ## Boil Water Advisory Says Add Bleach — Is It Really Safe?
-Experts Weigh Ine
+Experts Weigh In

 date: 2025-04-17, from: Family Handyman Blog

 <p>Are you wondering if you can use bleach to disinfect drinking water?
 Our expert-approved guidelines explain how and when to do this safely.</p>
 <p>The post <a href="https://www.familyhandyman.com/article/boil-water-advisory-bleach-in-drinking-water/">Boil Water Advisory Says Add Bleach — Is It Really Safe?
-Experts Weigh Ine</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>
+Experts Weigh In</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>

 <br>